maveniverse/mimir/it/extension-its/src/it/no-http-traffic/README.md

 # No HTTP Traffic

-This test redirects Central using custom settings.xml and then build with local empty repository.
+This test primes Mimir cache in 1st pass, and then in 2nd pass makes use of it.
-The build should succeed as Mimir caches are primed, while if Maven tries to go remote, it will fail.
+Assertions are done against Mimir stats.